Frees1990/Spelling-Junior/README.md

   - #### User Experience Issues
     - The view on the mobile is quite tricky as It looks quite small.
 However you could always zoom it in.
 The reason why I made it fit length wise and on the top is because I wanted to keep some space in the buttom for when the keybox appears it does not eat up the space for the game forcing the user to scroll up and down which is kinda frustrating as a user.

+  - #### Path Issues
+    - Images where in bad practice edited all the image path names as some of them have spaces.

   - #### Deployment Issues
     -  Issue on Deployment, silly mistake that a noob like me does.
 I did not make an index page making my website untraceable/unloadable when deployed.
 When I had my meeting with my mentor only then I realized my mistake.
 This must have been mentioned during the HTML part of the course but clearly I might have forgotten or skipped that part.
 However, that mistake has opened an opportunity for me to make my website much more appealing.
 Making an index which is used to record the players info and set how many he words the user would want to do.
 Opening more opportunities to open another page to help guide users who needs further instructions.